Coding-Confessions/coding-confessions.github.io/README.md

 See [https://coding-confessions.github.io/](https://coding-confessions.github.io/) for more information.

-This project was created at the Software Sustainability Institute's 2021 Collaborations Workshop by Colin Sauze, Dave Horsfall, Eirini Zormpa and Patricia Herterich.
+This project was created at the [Software Sustainability Institute's 2021 Collaborations Workshop](https://software.ac.uk/cw21) by Colin Sauze, Dave Horsfall, Eirini Zormpa and Patricia Herterich.

+# Run you're own coding confession event

+See [https://coding-confessions.github.io/events.html](https://coding-confessions.github.io/events.html) for more information.
+We welcome feedback on your experiences of running coding confessions via a github issue.